 Compulsory Third Party (CTP) insurance is compulsory in Victoria, as it is in all other states and territories.
 It is designed to cover the cost of compensation claims made against a driver if they injure or kill someone on the road.

 Victoria’s compulsory third party (CTP) scheme has operated on a no-fault basis since 1971, meaning that either party is eligible for cover even if they are the one that caused the accident.
 In some states, there are specific providers that offer CTP insurance, but in Victoria, it is solely offered by the Transport Accident Commission (TAC).
-The TAC is a government-owned organisation led by a Board of Management, whose Directors are drawn from the Victorian community.
+The TAC is a government-owned organisation.

 When you buy a new car, the cost of CTP insurance is built into the registration payments.
-By obtaining cover for third party damage, you are protected from all personal injuries on the road.
-If you’re not sure about what each of the various types of car insurance covers, then hopefully our table below will clear it up for you:
+By obtaining cover for third party damage, you receive a level of financial protection for personal injuries sustained on the road.
+To demonstrate the difference between the coverage of various insurances, the table below outlines each of the types of car insurance available in Australia and what they cover.

 |Type||Damage to your car||Damage to other people’s property (e.g. other cars)||Damage or loss caused by theft of your car||Injuries or death to other people in an accident|